Annual National Data Report to Inform Trends and Patterns in Drug-Impaired Driving 2021

-The Juristat on impaired driving (Perreault, 2016: 19) indicates that over the 5-year period from 2010 to 2015, the sentences most often imposed for impaired driving were fines or driving prohibition, with the amount of fines for drug-impaired driving cases being slightly higher than for alcohol-impaired driving cases on average.
-Custodial sentences for periods of less than 31 days were imposed in 58% of the drug-impaired driving cases, compared to 51% of the alcohol-impaired driving cases.
+The Juristat on impaired driving (Perreault, 2021:21) indicates that over the 9-year period from 2010 to 2019, the sentences most often imposed for impaired driving were fines and driving prohibitions, with the amount of fines for DID cases being slightly lower than for alcohol-impaired driving cases on average.

-The following jurisdictions provided data on penalties and sentences imposed under either the criminal or administrative regime:
+The following jurisdictions provided data on sentences and administrative sanctions imposed under either the criminal or administrative regime:

 Analysis and Conclusions

-- In most jurisdictions across Canada, all data sources (population surveys, roadside surveys, police-reported incidents, as well as coroners’ toxicological analyses) tend to indicate an ongoing trend over the past 10-12 years of drug-impaired driving incidents increasing as a proportion of all impaired-driving incidents, with cannabis being the most frequently detected drug among drivers.
-The increase in the proportion of police-reported drug-impaired incidents may be related more to the availability of enhanced awareness, training and new detection and investigation capacities among law enforcement personnel than to trends in drug and cannabis use which have tended to decline over the 10-year period before legalization.
+In most jurisdictions across Canada, all data sources (population surveys, roadside surveys, police-reported incidents, as well as coroners' toxicological analyses) tend to indicate an ongoing trend over the past 10-12 years of DID incidents increasing as a proportion of all impaired-driving incidents, with cannabis being one the most frequently detected class of drug among drivers.

 - Brubacher, J.R., et. al. (2019) Cannabis use as a risk factor for causing motor vehicle crashes: a prospective study